 Don’t assume that cosmetic or plastic surgeons are experts in every field of cosmetic surgery.

-Much in the same way that cosmetic surgeons and plastic surgeons practice separate and specialized disciplines, cosmetic surgeons also have their own areas of expertise—some may be more focused on the eyes or face, while some may be more focused on breast surgery, and so on.
+Much in the same way that cosmetic surgeons and plastic surgeons practice separate and specialized disciplines, There are some surgeons who may be more focused on the eyes or face, while others may be more focused on body procedures.
 It is important that you seek out a cosmetic surgeon who specializes in the particular area that you want to have addressed.
-It’s generally accepted in the medical community that choosing a specialist will significantly reduce the chances of complications and undesirable results.
+Going to a super specialist should significantly reduce the chances of complications and other undesirable outcomes.